-These simple science experiments will hold their attention and give you all something super fun to do on hot summer days.
-Try a few water experiments to get them learning in an engaging and memorable way.
+These simple science experiments will hold their attention and give you all something interesting to do on hot summer days.

 This post may contain affiliate links which means we may receive a small commission, at no cost to you, if you make a purchase through a link.
 All opinions are our own and we share things we think would be of interest to boys.

-2. Here is a post that offers several science experiments with water that are all done with everyday household objects (love that!)
-Includes: sink and float, see if you can float an egg, bubble of air in a cup etc. Easy Water Science.
+One: This easy water science post offers several science experiments with water that are all done with everyday household objects (love that!)
+Includes: sink and float, see if you can float an egg, bubble of air in a cup etc.

 These experiments ought to keep everyone busy learning.
-Parents, don’t forget to follow the “how to have fun with water science experiments” rules above for maximum enjoyment!
+Parents, don’t forget to follow the how to have fun with science experiments “rules” for maximum enjoyment!